 If you’re feeling creatively bankrupt, then this book could well be precisely what you need to help you get out of your rut and back into the world of innovation.

 Product management is a complicated area, and there’s always more to learn.
 Talent can only get you so far.
-In the end, it’s the work you put into your craft that will make the difference — and the product management resources we’ve set out here can help you hone your skills.
+In the end, it’s the work you put into your craft that will make the difference — and the resources we’ve set out here can help you hone your skills.